Updated: Dec 14, 2021

 The shift of digitization has made it imperative for your business to have a functional website.
 This means that you should your clients should be able to create appointments, send invoices, receive payments, create email automations, schedule staff members, create coupons, and gather customer data.
 While Facebook and Instagram offer business owners benefits for the use of their business pages, it is not a substitute for the power of a functional website.

-Websites are no longer optional.
+In other words, websites are no longer optional.

 Different Area Codes